6 Queen's Park Crescent West

 C. David Naylor Building, 3rd Floor

-The Associate Dean and staff of the Office of Health Profession Student Affairs are dedicated to supporting students in achieving their full academic and personal potential within Temerty Faculty of Medicine’s 'programs.
+The Associate Dean, Learner Affairs and staff of the Office of Learner Affairs (OLA) are dedicated to supporting MD learners in achieving their full academic and personal potential within Temerty Faculty of Medicine programs.
 They have expertise in a variety of areas, and access to extensive resources and networks within the University and surrounding communities.

 - Personal Counsellors provide private, confidential, short-term counselling.
 They also conduct group sessions on wellness and mindfulness.